elos/hyde/README.md

 #### Architecture
 The architecture of hyde is quite simple.
-At the core there are `hyde.Engine`s, which server as an abstraction over a filesystem server, providing some hyde-specific information like their root directory.
+At the core there are `hyde.Engine`s, which serve as an abstraction over a filesystem server, providing some hyde-specific information like their root directory.
 They recursively inspect all non-hidden files.